 - Two beam conditioning units, including slits, beam diagnostics equipment, and two sets of secondary optics to achieve either a larger or smaller beam spot at the sample position.

-- An experimental table with 200 mm vertical and horizontal (transverse) translation ranges and 200 kg load capacity.
+- An experimental table with 200 mm vertical and horizontal (lateral) translation ranges and 200 kg load capacity.

 - A motorized detector gantry, that allows the user to move the WAXS detector and tomography microscope in and out of the x-ray beam path.
 This allows combined full-field microtomography and SWAXS experiments in a sequential mode.

 - A 9 m long, evacuated SAXS flight tube, with a SAXS detector inside on a motorized XYZ trolley.
 The sample to detector distance can be varied between approximately 1.2 and 7.5 m (down to 0.5 m when dismounting the WAXS detector).

 Details about the full-field tomography and SWAXS setups is found in the menu to the left.
 For combined full-field tomography and SWAXS experiments, equipment from the different setups can be combined.